Skip to the content.

 puccini-tosca compile "tar:$PWD/cloud.tar.gz\!main.yaml"

-Also useful is the meta command to validate and extract the CSAR metadata:
+Also useful is the meta command to validate and extract metadata from existing CSAR files:

 puccini-csar meta cloud.tar.gz